Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 VCORE Weight

 The VCORE 100 weighs in at 300 grams or 10.6 ounces.
-The Namd graphite frame lends to the light weight of the racket, which Martina says provides a lot of maneuverability.
+The Namd graphite frame lends to the racquet’s light weight, which Martina says provides a lot of maneuverability.
 Yonex says this graphite is designed to be flexible on fast swings and allows for strong spin returns.

 She continues, “Maneuverability is essential when you get to higher levels.
-Once you get to higher levels, you’re going to play a lot of shots, so you need a fairly light racket.”
+Once you get to higher levels, you’re going to play a lot of shots, so you need a fairly light racquet.”

 Additional Design Features